quarto-rdmss-25/website/README.md

-# Website for: Open Science Tools - authoring and publishing workflows for collaborative scientific writing
+# Website template for courses taught by GHE, ETH Zurich

 ## Attribution